Mushymato/MiscMapActionsProperties/README.md

     - starting: 1800 spring summer island, 1700 fall, 1500 winter
     - moderate: halfway between starting and truly
     - truly: starting + 200
+- If you only set starting, the other two will be calculated according to vanilla logic.

 ### Tile Data